WeWork.com Global Homepage

 I was brought onto the Consumer Experience team to help lead a growth-oriented vision for the WeWork.com homepage.

 Below is a screenshot detailing the homepage’s original state.
-A research completed by the UX research team uncovered that this approach lacked a compelling value prop, failed to provide adequate clarity to distinguish offerings, and left little room for marketing to test content approaches.
+A study by the UX research team uncovered this approach lacked a compelling value prop, failed to clarify what actually distinguishes offerings, and left little room for marketing to test content easily.

 The top module prompted users to select a city then launched them into the search flow.
-Paired with a “Start” CTA, this was an abrupt entry point with low levels of engagement compared to the site’s global navigation.
-The workspace overviews underneath offered little insight as to what makes each distinct.
+Paired with a “Start” CTA, this was an abrupt entry point with low engagement compared to the site’s global nav.
+The workspace overviews underneath offered little insight as to what makes each unique.

 I first met with our researchers to discuss their insights in-depth and reach a consensus on what to solve for.